This post may contain affiliate links. Please see our disclosure policy.

 - It is full of delicious flavours and textures.
 Imagine a soft, moist, chocolatey sponge, layers of creamy, spiced, biscuity buttercream and a sprinkling of crunchy biscuits.

-- It uses accessible ingredients you are likely to already have at home.
+- It uses store cupboard ingredients you are likely to already have at home.

 Ingredients: